jdhenke/uap/README.md

 Play with the sliders in the top left to get a feel for what they do.

+You can also drag the white bar on the link strength distribution chart.

 ## Visualizing Conceptnet

 Run `foreman start` and go to [http://localhost:5000](http://localhost:5000) to visualize assertions found in Conceptnet.